CarNDCapstone/CarND-Capstone/README.md

 ## Object Detection and Classification System

 In order to react correctly to the traffic lights, the software system must achieve __1) detection.__ Identify the traffic light housing with a bounding box and __2)__ Classification.__ Look within the bounding box to determine the state of the light (green, yellow, red).
-A single shot detector (SSD; Liu et al. 2016 <https://arxiv.org/abs/1512.02325>) was used for this purpose.
+A single shot detector (SSD, [Liu et al. 2016](https://arxiv.org/abs/1512.02325)) was used for this purpose.

 ![Figure 3](./images/ssd_architecture.png)
 ***Figure 3: The SSD neural network architecture.***

 The SSD used in this project took advantage of ***transfer learning*** in which a pretrained network is adapted for use in a specific project.
-The pretrained network selected was from the TensorFlow Zoo, which is a collection of detection models pre-trained on massive datasets. (<https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md>).
+The pretrained network selected was from the [TensorFlow Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), which is a collection of detection models pre-trained on massive datasets.

 Since the automotive hardware is closer to mobile or embedded devices than cloud GPUs, the MobileNet neural network designed for running very efficiently (high FPS, low memory footprint) on mobile devices, is integrated as the base network instead of VGG-16 shown in ***Figure 3***.
-The MobileNet can reduce the size of cummulative parameters and therefore the computation required on automotive/ mobile hardwares with limited resources (Andrew et al. 2017 <https://arxiv.org/abs/1704.04861>).
+The MobileNet can reduce the size of cummulative parameters and therefore the computation required on automotive/ mobile hardwares with limited resources ([Andrew et al. 2017](https://arxiv.org/abs/1704.04861>)).

 As already noted, the virtual camera and the real-world were substantially different (***Figure 4***) The virtual camera on the simulator produces 800 x 600 pixel (height by width) tri-color (blue, green red) images.
 These images were captured to disk for use in training and testing the computer vision module.
 In order to address the differences between the simulator and the real-world test track images, a mixture of real and simulator images were used for training, validation, and testing of the computer vision algorithms.
 Early development of the computer vision system relied on simulation images only.
-Following success with the simulator testing, additional images from the Bosch Small Traffic Light Dataset <https://hci.iwr.uni-heidelberg.de/node/6132> were mixed in.
+Following success with the simulator testing, additional images from the [Bosch Small Traffic Light Dataset](https://hci.iwr.uni-heidelberg.de/node/6132) were mixed in.

 <table><tr>
 <td> <img src="./images/RealworldUdacity.png" alt="Drawing" style="width: 250px;"/> </td>
 <td> <img src="./images/SimulatorLights.png" style="width: 250px;"/> </td>
 </tr></table>

-***Figure 4: Traffic light images from Carla (left) and the Udacity simulator (right).***  *Significant differences can be seen between the two images.
+***Figure 4: Traffic light images from Carla (left) and the Udacity simulator (right).*** Significant differences can be seen between the two images.
 In the Carla real-world image, there is significant reflection from the dash upon the windshield that is not present in the simulator image.
 Moreover, the simulator traffic lights are always of the overhead variety and come in groups of three housings, while the Carla image contains a single housing mounted on a post.
 The sizes of the images are also different.
 The differences between the simulator and Carla images make it necessary to train the light detection and classification module using a mixture of real world and simulator images.

 The goal of object detection is to place a bounding box around the object of interest.  ***Figure 5*** below, shows an example image with bounding boxes around detected objects.

 ![Figure 5](./images/boundingbox.png)

  ***Figure 5, Example image showing bounding boxes surrounding detected objects.***  *The image demonstrates correct detection of two traffic light housing and one incorrect detection of trees.
 The second stage of the detection and classification is to determine whether the lights are green, yellow, or red..
 Moreover, it is necessary to eliminate the false positive (lower right corner) surrounding the trees.
 The false positive can be eliminated based on the shape of the bounding box because traffic lights are distinctively shaped as vertically oriented rectangles, while, the false positive is more square in shape.
 As shown in* ***Figure 4***, *above, the simulator does not contain overhead lights; therefore, looking in the upper part of the image would not work well for the Carla images.*

 ## Performance of the Traffic Light Detection and Classification System